javierbrea/eslint-plugin-boundaries/.github/CONTRIBUTING.md

 * __The "release" branch is the default branch for PRs.__ Only a project maintainer should open a PR to the "main" branch, and only when the release is ready to be published.
 * Usually, feature branches should be short-lived, and they should be merged into the "release" branch as soon as possible.
 This way, the changes will be included in the next release, and the feature branch can be deleted.
 * When necessary, a medium-lived branch can be created from the "release" branch to group changes that will be released together and require more time to be prepared.
 Once the changes are ready, the branch can be merged into the "release" branch.
-* For publishing beta versions or fix versions of precedent releases, medium-lived branches should be also created from the "release" branch, and the publish workflow should be modified accordingly to add the `--tag` option to the `pnpm publish` command.
-In this case, the maintainer should tag the releases directly in the branch without merging it into the "release" branch.
-When the code is ready to be published as a stable release, a PR should be opened to the "release" branch, and the branch should be deleted after the PR is merged.
+* For publishing beta versions or fix versions of precedent releases, medium-lived branches should be also created from the "release" branch.
+A branch naming convention should be followed in order to identify these branches easily.
+For example:
+   * `release-X.Y.Z-beta.N`: For beta versions of the next release.

 ## Merging strategy